An Employment Lawyer Helping Employees Who Are Owed Overtime

 The Cost of an Overtime Attorney

-If you think you should be paid (or should have been paid), overtime, contact a Ganong Law overtime attorney for a FREE, CONFIDENTIAL and no-obligation consultation.
+If you think you should be paid (or should have been paid), overtime, contact a Ganong Law overtime attorney for a FREE, CONFIDENTIAL and no-obligation consultation at our Bakersfield, CA, law firm.
 Find out your legal options.

 Q: Does the fact that I supervise two employees make me exempt from being paid overtime?